ShaunCurtis/GitHubSite/site/PrePublish/RenderFragments.md

 private ViewData _ViewData { get; set; }
 ```

-Next a set of `LoadViewAsync` methods to provide a variety of ways to load a new view.
+A set of `LoadViewAsync` to provide a variety of ways to load a new view.
 The main method sets the internal `viewData` field and calls `Render` to re-render the component.

 ```csharp
 // The main method